 Even though I’m still savoring every moment of the summer, I’ve started to add a few touches around the house to welcome fall.
 Since I consider sunflowers to be a late summer – early fall flower, I think they’re perfect for transitioning us to the new season!

-Here are some simple decorating ideas to try…
+Here are some sunflower decorating ideas to try…

 1 – Make a Colorful Bouquet with Sunflowers:

 If you’re not talented with flower arranging, grab a pre-made bouquet at your local grocery store.
-From what I’ve heard, Trader Joes has some pretty ones.
+From what I’ve heard, Trader Joes has some beautiful summer flowers.
 I actually bought my mixed flower bouquet from a farm stand.

 2 – Fill a Vase with Sunflowers for a Simple Centerpiece: